 Over the next few days, no one reached out to Oliver or any of his people to request a meeting with the Raven Queen.
-Sebastien found this puzzling, but since she was unsure about what to do if they did request one, she was fine with postponing the problem as long as possible.
+Sebastien found this puzzling, but since she was unsure how to respond if they did request one, she was fine postponing the problem as long as possible.

 If she met with Tanya as the Raven Queen, they’d have to set a system in place to make sure they avoided any traps by the University faction behind Tanya.
 It was dangerous, much more so than meeting with Lynwood had been.
 However, she might be able to get information from Tanya in return, maybe even figure out what was going on behind the scenes with the University, the Crowns, and the ancient book.

-Oliver might even have some other way to use the meeting to gain an upper hand against his enemies, like using Tanya to feed the Morrows false information.
+Oliver could even use the meeting to gain an upper hand against his enemies, like using Tanya to feed the Morrows false information.

-Still, the danger, the uncertainty, left Sebastien’s muscles tightening enough that she had to use Newton’s esoteric humming spell to forcefully calm herself several times.
+Still, the danger and uncertainty left Sebastien’s muscles so tight that she had to use Newton’s esoteric humming spell to forcefully calm herself several times.